jkrshw/jessek-blog/_posts/2022-04-13-efficient-data-access-with-pivot.md

+---
+layout: post
-Title: Efficient Data Access with PIVOT
+title: Efficient Data Access with PIVOT
-Date: 2022-04-13 10:20
+date: 2022-04-13 10:20
-Tags: performance, oracle, pivot, cern
+tags: performance, oracle, pivot, cern
-Slug: efficient-data-access-with-pivot
+slug: efficient-data-access-with-pivot
+---

 When following good database design principals, data is structured in some sort normalised form, usually Third normal form (3NF).
 Roughly, a table only contains columns that are all related to the